JolleJolles/pirecorder/README.md

         300000 imgwait should be > 1.8s.
     quality : int, default = 11
         Specifies the quality that the encoder should attempt to maintain.
-Valid values are between 10 and 40, where 10 is extremely high quality, and 40 is extremely low.
-    imgdims : tuple, default = (3280,2464)
+Valid values are between 1 and 40, where 1 is extremely high quality, and 40 is extremely low.
+Only applicable to video recording. imgdims : tuple, default = (3280,2464)
         The resolution of the images to be taken in pixels.
 The default is the max resolution that does not return an error for this mode.